[Photos] Inside the Non-Stop Action of a Muay Thai Fight Night in Saigon | Saigoneer

-It was with eager anticipation when I arrived on Sunday, December 29 at the Tao Dan Sports Center for the start of the club matches.
+I arrived with eager anticipation on Sunday, December 29 at the Tao Dan Sports Center for the start of the club matches.

 A table displayed the trophies and prize belts awaiting the participants, along with luminaries from the martial arts world, including Le Dinh Chuong, the noted Vietnamese kick-boxing champion, who served as chief judge.

-As each fighter entered the ring, they bowed in four directions with hands pressed together.
+As each fighter entered the ring, he or she bowed in four directions with hands pressed together.
 This is an abbreviated form of the ritualistic Wai Kru, or Ram Muay, performed by pro fighters.
 In its full version, the fighter enters the ring and goes counter-clockwise to each corner and offers a short prayer, showing respect and gratitude to their teacher/master, parents and ancestors.
 They then go to the center and performs a personal ritual movement, usually to music.

 A small crowd of about 50 people had by now gathered to see the afternoon preliminary Atom (female) and Bantam (male) weight class matches.
 The fighters were from Nguyen Tran Duy Nhat’s two gyms, as well another club in Saigon.

 From the initial bell at the start of the one-minute rounds, the action was fast and furious.
-The lightweight fighters exhibiting boundless energy, rapidly attacking each other with flailing punches and then falling into clinches.
+The lightweight fighters exhibited boundless energy, rapidly attacking each other with flailing punches and then falling into clinches.
 What they lacked in disciplined technique and finesse was more than made up for in non-stop action.

 By the end of the third round, the two combatants were doing more clinching than fighting.
 But they had given their all, which was acknowledged by the applause and shouts from the audience.
 No matter the level, the matches are run professionally, with trained judges, coaches and a doctor looking out for the welfare of the fighters.